RunFridge/cleanslate-guide/README.md

 ## Instructions

-Not all installations are required, just install what suits yourself.
+Not all installations are required, just install what suits you.

 #### Prerequisite